freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	* random (default: false) - Whether or not to randomize the items
 	* before (default: "<li>") - Tag placed before the item
 	* after (default: "</li>") - Tag placed after the item
-	* description_seperator (default: " - ") - Between the link and the item
+	* description_separator (default: " - ") - Between the link and the item
 	* encoding (default: false) - Change to true if you are reading in a ISO-8859-1 formatted file.
 Basically, if you see a bunch of question marks (?) in your titles set this to true and see if it fixes the problem.
 	* sort (default: "none") - takes one of three values; none, asc, desc none - doesn't sort and leaves your existing code as is